 NORFOLK, Va.
 (WAVY) – In a preliminary hearing Wednesday, the Commonwealth Attorney’s office in Norfolk presented inconsistent information found in the evidence and testimony of the woman who is charged with murdering a toddler back in May.

-Police say Emily DeFries, 24, told police she was babysitting the 20-month-old victim and two other children Sunday at a home in the 7000 block of Gregory Drive.
-She told police she periodically checked on the little girl, who had been sleeping upstairs.
+Emily DeFries, 24, told police she was babysitting the 20-month-old victim and two other children May 18 at a home in the 7000 block of Gregory Drive, according to officers.
+Authorities said she told them she periodically checked on the little girl, Anna Bell, who had been sleeping upstairs.
 She claimed she found the victim at the bottom of the stairs then called 911.

 Neighbor Beverly Broadus saw medics carrying the child to the ambulance.
 Disturbed by what she saw, Broadus walked over to the home to ask what was wrong.

 “She seemed to be upset.
 She was crying, trying to hold it together, for the most part,” said Broadus, describing DeFries’ demeanor.
 “She seemed to be pretty upset.”